-Gareth is married to the American author Jendia Gammon, and is represented by literary agent Lucienne Diver at The Knight Agency.
+He has two children and is married to the American author Jendia Gammon, with whom he runs Stars and Sabers Publishing, and is represented in all professional matters by literary agent Lucienne Diver at The Knight Agency.

 Awards and Nominations